-- Lay down at least 6 inches of clean bedding
+- Lay down at least 6 inches of clean litter (recommended litter below)

 - Let the chickens poop all over it

-- Turn it over once a week to bury the poop and bring fresh bedding to the surface
+- Turn the litter over once a week with a pitch fork to bury the poop and bring fresh bedding to the surface

 - Continue to lay down fresh bedding so the depth always remains at least 6 inches